grimmelm/ctech404/ctech401/module_1/e3_project_program_print_poem/exercise_specs.md

  A limerick is a humerous poem consisting of 5 lines with the first, second and fifth lines consisting of seven to ten syllables while the  third and fourth lines consists of five to seven syllables. (<b>note: syllable portion may be overkill</b>)<br>

- In the code editor, write a program that prints the limerick above to the screen in five separate lines (Hint: use the print function/statement more than once).<br>
+ In the code editor, write a program that prints the limerick above to the screen in five separate lines (Hint: use the print function more than once).<br>
  Execute your program on the command line.